Vyaas99/CIS-5810-UPenn-Fall-2022/README.md

 # CIS-5810-UPenn-Fall-2022

-All the projects does not get full marks.
+Some projects do not get full marks.